nvda-art/ART-benchmark/plan.md

 # RPC Framework Benchmark Plan

 ## Purpose
-We're building a benchmarking suite to compare the real-world performance characteristics of different Python RPC frameworks (RPyC, ZeroMQ, and gRPC) in a Windows environment.
-This will help developers make informed decisions about which framework best suits their needs based on actual performance data rather than assumptions or outdated information.
+We're building a benchmarking suite to compare the real-world performance characteristics of different Python RPC frameworks (RPyC, ZeroMQ, gRPC, and Pyro4) specifically optimized for Windows environments.
+This will help developers make informed decisions about which framework best suits their Windows-based applications based on actual performance data rather than assumptions or outdated information.

 ## Key Questions We're Answering
-1. How do these frameworks compare for basic request/response latency?
+1. How do these frameworks compare for basic request/response latency on Windows?
-2. Which framework handles streaming data most efficiently?
+2. Which framework handles streaming data most efficiently in Windows environments?
-3. How do they perform under concurrent load?
+3. How do they perform under concurrent load on Windows systems?
-4. What are the memory and CPU costs of each?
+4. What are the memory and CPU costs of each framework on Windows?
-5. How do they handle different payload sizes?
+5. How do they handle different payload sizes on Windows?
-6. How do Windows-specific IPC mechanisms like named pipes compare to network-based RPC?
+6. How do Windows-native IPC mechanisms like named pipes compare to network-based RPC?
+7. Which frameworks provide the best reliability and error handling on Windows?

 ## Testing Approach
 We'll use pytest-benchmark as our core benchmarking tool because: